 Look for a system that provides a 'volume' control that lets you control the bubbling effect,from a low simmer to vigorous motion, to suit your mood.
 Even at the highest setting a spa bath will provide a gentle massaging effect and will never have the concentrated force of a whirlpool jet.

-The more more air holes, the more bubbles; however, you may not want all the ports to be working all the time.
+The more air holes, the more bubbles; however, you may not want all the ports to be working all the time.
 Look for a tub that allows you to control which ports are open at any time so you can use different configurations to provide different massages.

 Things to Consider With a Spa Bath

 Spa baths are heavy when filled with water.
-Particularly if your installation is on the second floor, you need to be sure your bathroom framing is strong enough to support the weight that will be concentrated in 1 place.
+Particularly if your installation is on the second floor, you need to be sure your bathroom framing is strong enough to support the weight that will be concentrated in one place.
 A separated circuit to power the air pump is recommended for most installations so rewiring your bathroom prior to installation may be a necessity.